-Th Silom, with its towering hotels and office buildings, is Bangkok's de facto financial district, while Th Sathon is home to many of the city's embassies.
+Th Silom, with its towering hotel and office buildings, is Bangkok's de facto financial district, while adjacent Th Sathon is home to many of the city's embassies.
 Incongruously, lower Th Silom functions as Bangkok's lush gaybourhood.
-There's a dearth of sights in this part of town, so unless you're heading to Lumphini Park - at its best in the early morning - take advantage of the street stalls and upscale restaurants and combine your visit with lunch or dinner.
+There's a dearth of proper sights in this part of town, so unless you're heading to Lumphini Park - at its best in the early morning - take advantage of the area's street stalls and upmarket restaurants and combine your visit with lunch or dinner.
 The BTS stop at Sala Daeng and the MRT stop at Si Lom put you at lower Th Silom, perfect jumping-off points for either Lumphini Park or the area's restaurants and sights.

-The Riverside area is significantly less flashy, and is a great area for an aimless wander among old buildings.
-This stretch of Mae Nam Chao Phraya (Chao Phraya River) was formerly Bangkok's international zone, but today boasts a particularly Chinese and Muslim feel.
+The Riverside area is significantly less flashy, and is great for an aimless wander among old buildings.
+This stretch of Mae Nam Chao Phraya was formerly Bangkok's international zone, and today retains a particularly Chinese and Muslim feel.
 Most of the sights in this area can be seen in a morning; the BTS stop at Saphan Taksin is a good starting point.